All Episodes

 Yeah.

-I did another three years and I did it in solitary, but it was the best thing that ever happened to me because when I walked out, I walked out clean, and I never hurt anybody.
+But it was the best thing that ever happened to me because when I walked out, I walked out clean and I never hurt anybody.

-And that's what I was that's what I was hoping not to do because I I wouldn't hurt.
+That's what I was hoping not to do because I wouldn't hurt.

-Yeah, and I think that that's why so many people respect you, is because you were, you know, you did your time, you didn't uh no one could really call you a rat.
+And I think that that's why so many people respect you is because you were, you know, you did your time.

-You didn't put anybody else in jail, you know.
+You didn't put anybody else in jail.

-Um so let me ask this.
+So let me ask this.

-How'd you get along with with everybody?
+How'd you get along with everybody?

 I assume it must have been really competitive at that time.

-It kind of uh I stumbled on it because a guy that was in the business came to me.
+It kind of I stumbled on it because a guy that was in the business came to me.

-I never thought about being in the gas business, and he came to me with a germ of an idea that I was able to expand upon and put the right team in place to execute because there was a lot to do without having the government find out what we're doing, and so we made it so difficult for them that they just couldn't understand.
+And he came to me with the germ of an idea that I was able to expand upon and put the right team in place to execute because there was a lot to do without having the government find out what we're doing.

-As a matter of fact, you know, one time uh two agents came to visit me at my I had a dealership, it was a Mazda dealership, and they came to visit me and they said we got to talk to you.
+As a matter of fact, you know, one time two agents came to visit me at my, I had a dealership, it was a Mazda dealership, and they came to visit me.

-They said, Tell us what you're doing.
+They said, tell us what you're doing.

 We know what you guys are doing.